7 Awesome Tech Tools for Financial Advisors

 Now I should make it perfectly clear that not everyone on your list will set an appointment with you.
 Actually, I guess it could happen, but the chances of it happening (provided you have a big email list) are extremely low.

-When you send an email to your prospects, include a link to an online scheduling software.
+When you send an email to your prospects, include a link to your online calendar.

 There’s a bunch of them out there - it doesn’t really matter which one you use as long as it works.
 I personally recommend Acuity because it’s easy to use and they offer a decent free plan.
 You can pay for them if you want, but their free plan is probably all you need.